 Then shut up and listen carefully!

-The goal is to uncover the underlying issues in the organization whether it is people or process.
+The goal is to uncover the underlying issues in the organization, whether it is people or processes.

-Let say they come back to you with an example where they talk about unauthorized spending and how it cost company unplanned expenses.
-Then you know the main need is for compliance.
+Let say they come back to you with an example about unauthorized spending and how it costs unplanned expenses.
+Then you know the primary need is for compliance.

 Let’s take another example – they talk about how the increasing costs are shrinking the EBITDA margins, then you know that the main focus is cost savings.

-You can ask a more clarifying question to better understand the situation but this exercise should provide you a good starting point.
+You can ask a more clarifying question to understand the situation better, but this exercise should provide you with a good starting point.

-Start with the Chief operating officer (COO) or equivalent designation in your company.
-The goal here is to identify key expectations they have from procurement.
+Start with the Chief operating officer (COO) or equivalent designation in your Company.
+The goal here is to identify the key expectations they have from Procurement.

-With this, you are ready to move to the next step on defining the team structure.
+With this, you are ready to move to the next step, defining the team structure.

-Please keep in mind that this is a mere depiction of what functions your team is responsible for but you could easily have one person doing all the functions, though not advisable
+Please remember that this is a mere depiction of what functions your team is responsible for, but you could easily have one person doing all the functions, though not advisable.

 Your procurement team should serve the following functions.